CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-2.md

 - Azure SQL DB elastic pools
 - Use ARM Template for automated deployment
-Next to creating a single SQL DB we could also create a managed instance and an instance pools
+Next to creating a single SQL DB we could also create a managed instance and an instance pools If of interest we could show how to set up a DB with SQL Server Management Studio.

 ## Create an Azure SQL DB ##